-Chassis Information Description Properties Provides information about the chassis: Chassis ID, VLAN Tag mode ,Hardware Type, Mode, Hardware Revision, Product Code, and Serial Number.
-NOTE: Click on the Box ID to view the Fabric Hash setting for the chassis.
+Chassis Information Description Properties Provides information about the chassis: Chassis ID/Serial Number, VLAN Tag Mode, Hardware Type, Mode, Gigamon Discovery, Operation Status, Hardware Revision, Product Code, and Node UUID .
+Note: Click on the Box ID to view the Fabric Hash setting for the chassis.
 For a GigaVUE-HC2 CCv2, the Mode field displays either Normal or 100G when 100Gb is enabled on the PRT-HC0-C02 module.
 Cards Describes the cards installed in each slot of the chassis.
 This section includes the current health status of each card.
 Selecting a check box next to a card allows you to perform various actions on the card with the Actions menu.
 For details refer to Actions Menu.
 Environment Provides temperature information about the main board and cards in the chassis.

 Chassis Information Description Power Supplies Describes the power supply modules installed in the chassis.
 This section also includes the current health status of each module.
-For a Gigamon HC-2 node, the health status of both the top and bottom modules.
+For a GigaVUE-HC2 node, the health status of both the top and bottom modules.
 For a GigaVUE-HC3 node, the Power Supplies section includes Power Management.
 Refer to GigaVUE-HC3 Hardware Installation Guide for details.
 Note: Click on the Power Module ID to view the PSU diagnostic attributes in a Quick View.
 Fan Trays Describes the fan trays installed in the chassis.
 This section also including the current health status of each tray.
-Fan RPM Provides the current RMP of the each fan.
+Fan RPM Provides the current RPM of each fan.